tomjoht/learnapidoc/_docs/openapi_spec_and_generated_ref_docs/pubapis_openapis_quickstart_stoplight.md

 7. You can seamlessly switch between Form and Code views.
 Try adding a word in the Form view, switch to the Code view and find it, then remove it from the Code view and see how it updates in the Form view.
 Here's a short video clip showing this:

+    {% if site.format == "kindle" or site.format == "pdf" %}
+This content doesn't embed well in print, as it contains YouTube videos.
+Please go to https://idratherbewriting.com/learnapidoc/pubapis_openapis_quickstart_stoplight.html to view the content.
+    {% endif %}

+    {% if site.format == "web" %}
     <iframe width="640" height="385" src="https://www.youtube.com/embed/ngTq3aGZFVA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+    {% endif %}

 7. Click the **Preview** button in the upper-right corner to see what the content would look like when published: